Rosalina121/kremstream-neo/README.md

 ## External programs
 ### OBS
 There's a websocket server connected to the OBS' one.
 You can change scenes and do other stuff straight from the deck view.

+## Extras
+### OCR
+There's a simple draft OCR implementation with `tesseract.js`.
+It grabs a frame from an OBS source (or scene) and just rawdoggs it and spits out garbage.
+I had hoped to use it to get live stats from Mario Kart for an overlay, but now I think that should be an external project.
+Leaving the draft in code, who knows, maybe it will come in handy.